AlejandroSobral/CKA/Lessons/Lesson 2/Readme.md

 ```bash
 sudo kubeadm init
 ```
-Setup up the clients (This will be prompted on the output message from previous command):
+Setup up the cluster (This will be prompted on the output message from previous command):
 ```bash
   mkdir -p $HOME/.kube
   sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config